mynodebtc/mynode_docs/docs/troubleshooting/device-did-not-upgrade.md

 It may help to wait a period of time before re-trying if the issue was caused by a network or server issue.

+## Re-attempt the Upgrade via Linux Terminal

+If the error is preventing access to the web interface, try using the Linux Terminal to re-attempt the upgrade.

+First, connect to the Linux Terminal using [this guide](/advanced/linux-terminal.html).

+Second, type in the following command and press enter.
+It will prompt you for your password.
+Enter it and press enter again.

+`sudo /usr/bin/mynode_upgrade.sh`

+The upgrade should re-run and fix any issues caused by the first failed upgrade.

 ## Upgrade a Specific App

 If a specific application is not working or did not appear to upgrade, another option it to attempt to re-install a specific app.